 Rapidly urbanizing watersheds present a myriad of potential problems for the county's drainage system.
 Construction activity can generate sediment at hundreds of times the normal rate.
 Impervious pavements increase both the volume of stormwater runoff and the magnitude of peak flood flows.
 Runoff from urban areas is often highly polluted with pesticide and nutrients as well as oils and toxic metals.
+Older neighborhoods that were developed before the establishment of effective stormwater management regulations may lack adequate stormwater management facilities, both privately and publicly maintained, and may experience storm drainage issues that more recent design standards would have addressed.
 The net result of these problems is that water quality is seriously degraded, property damage is excessive and in many instances the aesthetic quality of natural areas is destroyed.
 Urban flooding is the top climatic vulnerability for Fairfax County, due to the combination of increasing impervious surface, inadequate stormwater management and drainage facilities, and increasing intensity of precipitation events.

-Objective 39: Provide for a comprehensive drainage improvement and stormwater management program to maximize property protection and environmental benefits throughout the watershed.
+Objective 39: Provide for a comprehensive drainage improvement and stormwater management program to maximize property protection and environmental benefits through out the watershed.

 - Policy a.
 Locate stormwater control facilities to correct problems that affect the greatest number of persons or structures. - Policy b.
-Locate drainage structures and Best Management Practices (BMPs) in conjunction with new development to minimize future problems. - Policy c.
-New facilities should conform to the County's Watershed Management Plans to implement structural improvements for stormwater facility retrofits and the installation of green stormwater infrastructure. - Policy d.
+Locate drainage structures and Best Management Practices (BMPs) in conjunction with new development and redevelopment to minimize future problems. - Policy c.
+New facilities shall be in harmony with the County's Comprehensive Stormwater Management Program's mission that includes the implementation of structural improvements for stormwater facility retrofits, to improve water quality, minimize the impacts of flooding, and encourage the continued installation of green stormwater infrastructure. - Policy d.
 Locate regional stormwater management facilities where feasible throughout the county to maximize pollutant removal, streambank erosion protection, and flood control.

-Objective 40: Provide a system of drainage facilities that prevents or minimizes structure flooding, stream degradation and traffic disruption in an efficient, cost effective and environmentally sound manner.

-- Policy a.
+- Objective 40: Provide a system of drainage facilities that prevents or minimizes structure flooding, stream degradation and traffic disruption in an efficient, cost effective and environmentally sound manner. - Policy a.
 Continue enforcement of the county's ordinance for erosion and siltation control. - Policy b.
-Continue to regulate development on filling land within the 100 year floodplain. - Policy c.
-Continue to implement the county's Regional Stormwater Management and Master Drainage Plans. - Policy d.
-Encourage a regional approach to stormwater management in developing and in redeveloping sites.
+Continue to regulate development on filling land within the 100 year floodplain.